Phone: 817-697-4038 Fax: 877-409-3962

 What is a Jones fracture?

-Jones fractures can occur when patients increase their athletic training, increase the pressure on their feet from gaining weight, or running on an uneven surface.
-Patients can also fracture the 5th metatarsal during side-to-side movements or while dancing on tiptoes, such as in ballet.
+Moreover, Jones fractures can occur when patients increase their athletic training, increase the pressure on their feet from gaining weight, or running on an uneven surface.
+Futhermore, patients can also fracture the 5th metatarsal during side-to-side movements or while dancing on tiptoes, such as in ballet.

-A Jones fracture often occurs towards the end of the bone and can often disrupt blood flow, leading to a longer healing period.
+Additionally, Jones fractures often occurs towards the end of the bone and can often disrupt blood flow, leading to a longer healing period.
 Patients with conditions such as Osteoporosis have a higher risk of all types of bone fracture, due to decreased bone density.

 Jones Fracture Prevention